RonenNess/spritenator/README.md

 # Spritenator

-Spritenator is a micro lib that lets you turn regular img element into Spritenators.
+Spritenator is a micro lib that turns simple img element into sprite-sheet animations.

 No dependencies, no jQuery, just plug and play! (pun intended)